✅ Award-Winning Author│Producer│Promoter│Martial Artist│MMA Historian @ Godfathers of MMA│Entrepreneur│Sensei│組手 Expert │Fitness Consultant

 - LinkedIn: Bill Viola Jr.

 He established Kumite Quarterly magazine in 2003, serving as publisher and overseeing distribution throughout North America until 2007.
 Viola is an accomplished freelance journalist, contracted by Sport Karate Magazine to cover the Sport Karate World Games on location in Mexico, Canada, and across the United States.
+He has been a contributing author to numerous publicatiosn including Sport Karate Illustrated and Martial Arts Success Magazine.
+Below are a few issues of his Kumite Quarterly Magazine.

 In 2014, Viola published the critically acclaimed non-fiction book Godfathers of MMA inspired by the life of his father.
 The book is the subject of the upcoming documentary film Tough Guys (2017).
 Viola has also served as an independent consultant for number major motion pictures including the mixed martial arts movie Warrior (2011) and as an Associate Producer for the film Tapped Out (2014) starring former UFC champions Lyoto Machida and Anderson “Spider” Silva.
 In 2016, he co-authored Go Ask Your Dad, an inspirational book about fatherhood which debuted on the Amazon best sellers list.